rugk/borg-cron-helper/README.md

 # Borg cron helper scripts
+**Automate backups with borg in a more convenient and reliable way!**
 These scripts are some small and handy shell scripts to automate the backup process with [BorgBackup](https://borgbackup.readthedocs.io/).
 They are POSIX-compatible, so they should run with all shells.
 You're free to modify them for your needs!

 They add some convienent features around borg, regarding environments with only **one client**.